duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 See [Git submodule helpers](#-git-submodule-helpers) to simplify this command into `git supdate`.

+#### Work on the subrepo code locally

+You can develop the subrepo within the context of this project.
+Just `cd` in the subrepo folder, checkout a new branch.
+Remember to `npm install` and use the subrepo as usual with `npm start` (note that the subrepo requires node `^10`).
+The parent grunt task will pick up changes to the autofill build and recompile the whole package.

+You can then commit and push as usual, but don't forget to also commit the updated pointer on the parent task once the PR is merged.

 #### Changes to `git pull`

 When running `git pull` in the parent project git will also fetch submodule changes, but it will not commit them.
 To make sure your local code reflects the intended upstream state, you can run: